Stronger population growth influencing property sector activity has helped keep Tasmania in second spot on a national ladder of economic performance.

-The report ranks states and territories on eight economic indicators.
+The report ranks states and territories on eight measures.

-They are rated compared to their "normal" performance by comparing recent performance with their decade averages.
+They are rated compared to "normal" performance by comparing recent performance with decade averages.

 "Tasmania holds second spot, with strength in relative population growth supporting home purchase and (building) starts," the report said.

 CommSec rated Tasmania first in the nation for dwelling starts and relative population growth.

 The state was in second spot for housing finance.

 It remained just in front of New South Wales overall, with the ACT fourth and Western Australia (seventh) and the Northern Territory (eighth) lagging.

 CommSec rated Tasmania fifth for relative economic growth, and second for the fastest economic growth for the year to September (5.5 per cent).

 The state was fourth out of eight for retail spending, which was 10.7 per cent stronger than the decade average.

 It was third for equipment investment against the decade average, although investment in new equipment was down by 24.1 per cent compared to a year earlier.